CMPS-6100/lab-07-template/lab-07.md

 `$ ssh amaus@cmps-lab.cs.tulane.edu`

 You will be prompted for your password.
-Your password is your tulane account password.
+Your password is your Tulane account password.

 # What is a shell?